levmetal/PLAYERSOUND/README.md

                 --second--

                  *  run the development server:

-                  * npm run start
+                   In terminal located into the cloned proyect type:    npm run start

-                  Open [http://localhost:3000] with your browser to see the result.
+                *  Open [http://localhost:3000] with your browser to see the result.